Windcrest Animal Hospital

 Dr. F. Morgan Dawkins

-Morgan Dawkins, DVM graduated from the University of Tennessee in 1996 and is a co-owner of Windcrest, Hockessin, Talleyville, Graylyn Crest and Centreville Veterinary Hospitals.
+Morgan Dawkins, DVM graduated from the University of Tennessee and is a co-owner of Windcrest, Hockessin, Talleyville, Graylyn Crest and Centreville Veterinary Hospitals.
 Dr. Dawkins has a special interest in exotic species and orthopedic surgery.
 He has known since elementary school that he wanted to be a veterinarian.
 The most memorable experiences of his career were his first day working as a doctor and the day he had a Bengal tiger cub as a patient.

 Dr. Dawkins has served in the following capacities: